aiplanethub/introduction-to-pandas/summary-and-aggregation-functions/127-Summary Functions.md

-# Summary Functions

 ## Learned Till Now

-So far you have learned reading a data file, some methods to check the overview about data and selecting data from a DataFrame.
+So far, you have learned to read a data file, some methods to check the overview of data, and select data from a DataFrame.

-  \
-This information, that we got about the data, is not enough.
+The information that we got about the data is not enough.
 A data scientist always wants to understand the behavior of data.
-For numerical columns we may want to know the mean value or median values of the data, the minimum value in the column and the maximum value in the column, etc. For categorical column we are interested to know things like the number of different categories in a column, the count of each category in a column, the maximum occurring category in a column, etc. Here we will look at some of the techniques that will help you know the above information about your data.
+For numerical columns we may want to know the mean value or median values of the data, the minimum value in the column and the maximum value in the column, etc. For categorical columns, we are interested to know things like the number of different categories in a column, the count of each category in a column, the maximum occurring category in a column, etc. Here we will look at some of the techniques that will help you know the above information about your data.

 ## What is Summary?

-* Summary is a term used for short version of a longer work.
+* Summary is a term used for the short version of a longer work.
 * Summary is a brief statement of the main points of something.
 * Confusing?
 Let’s understand through an example.

 ## Summary Functions

-* Pandas has many simple "summary functions" (well, this is not an official name) that help you to restructure your data in a very useful way and displays the useful information about the data.
+* Pandas has many simple "summary functions" (well, this is not an official name) that help you to restructure your data in a very useful way and displays useful information about the data.
 * Do you recall the **info()** method that we had used in the earlier module?
-This method has given us 6 to 7 main points about the data like number of observations and their range indices, names of columns with their data types and number of non-null entries in the particular column, etc.
+This method has given us 6 to 7 main points about the data like the number of observations and their range indices, names of columns with their data types and number of non-null entries in the particular column, etc.
 * So **info()** is also a summary function/method.
 * Here we will see another summary function - **describe()**.
 * Import Pandas Library and load the dataset ‘exam_scores.csv’: